Dilexsan/Mobile-Transaction-Tracker/README.md

+# you have to have the file named firebaseConfig.js with below content

 ```// Import the functions you need from the SDKs you need
 import { initializeApp } from 'firebase/app';
 import { getAuth } from 'firebase/auth';